Amos-Augo/ch04-sql-assignment/README.md

 ORDER BY sales_id;
 ```

---Assuming the sales_id is sequential, we can also use a simpler approach without ROW_NUMBER():
+Assuming the sales_id is sequential, we can also use a simpler approach without ROW_NUMBER():
 ```SQL
 WITH RECURSIVE running_total AS (
   SELECT sales_id, total_sales, total_sales AS running_total